learn-co-curriculum/fe-box-styles/README.md

 `background-color: black | #000 | rgba(0,0,01)`

-Background color will fill the element a solid color, and accepts color name, hexidecimal, or rgb values.
-This color will fill edge to edge up until the border area.
+Background color will fill the element a solid color, and accepts color name, hexadecimal, or rgb values.
+This color will fill edge to edge up to the border area.

 `background-image: url(myimage.jpg)`

-Background images allow us to fill our elements with photos, tectures, patterns, just about any visual you come across. we use the `url()` to point to our image file.
+Background images allow us to fill our elements with photos, textures, patterns, just about any visual you come across.
+We use the `url()` to point to our image file.
 Accepted formats include: jpg, gif, and png.

 `background-position: top left | 50% 50% | 100px -30px`